zombrax1/bot/README.md

 ### Version v1.0.0 (Current)

 - 🔁 Replaced EasyOCR with ddddocr — Faster, lighter, smarter.
 Like trading a fax machine for a laser cannon.
-- 🧹 Auto-cleans itself now — main.py will politely (and mercilessly) uninstall EasyOCR and its baggage.
-Then installs ddddocr like a boss.
 - 🛠️ Force-installs ddddocr v1.5.6 with --ignore-requires-python — Because Python 3.13 broke it, but we broke it back.
 - 🧠 Optimized gift code redemption loops — Now redeems faster while expertly dodging the rate-limit police.
 - 🔥 Removed dusty old GPU config junk — No one needed it, especially not our new friend ddddocr.
 It’s in a nice farm upstate with the other unused settings.